 Many students and families believe that college is not for them because of cost.
 That’s a shame, because there are many sources of financial aid available to families that can make college affordable.

-Private colleges' prices are generally higher than public institutions, but they give a larger amount of financial aid.
-At Minnesota’s Private Colleges, families usually end up paying about half the listed tuition price.
+Private colleges' prices are generally higher than public institutions, but they give students a larger amount of financial aid.
+At our colleges, families usually end up paying less than half the listed tuition price.
 So keep your options open!

 Start saving today